 - Publish cached maps, feature services, WFS services, and scene services (hosted tile layers, feature layers, WFS layers, and scene layers) to the portal from other clients or within the portal website.

-- Share layers and maps from ArcGIS Maps for Office.
+- Share layers and maps from ArcGIS for Office.

-- Create maps by adding CSV files and shapefiles from local machines to Map Viewer.
+- Create maps by adding .csv files and shapefiles from local machines to Map Viewer Classic.

-- Perform analysis or big data analytics in Map Viewer or Insights for ArcGIS.
+- Perform analysis or big data analytics in Map Viewer Classic or ArcGIS Insights.

 A hosting server is the highest level of integration that can be achieved between a portal and a GIS Server site.